Shonan Junai Gumi: Oni-Baku and friends

-Abe, originally from Iwamisawa in Hokkaidō, is a charismatic womanizer whose flashy style and confidence attract constant female attention—much to the Oni-Baku’s initial annoyance.
+Originally from Iwamisawa in Hokkaidō, Abe is a charismatic womanizer whose flashy style and confidence attract constant female attention—much to the Oni-Baku’s initial annoyance.
 After being convinced to share his "secrets", he joins their gang and proves fiercely loyal, standing by them in clashes like the Midnight Angels conflict and the fight against Kamata and Saejima.
 Though he fades from focus later in the manga, his absence is never addressed, implying he remains part of the group offscreen.
 He rides a Honda CBX 1000.
-By the time of GTO, his fortunes have declined; once the owner of multiple stores, he struggles to maintain a single business while humorously lamenting his baldness and impotence.
+By the time of GTO, his fortunes have declined; once the owner of multiple stores, he struggles to maintain a single business while lamenting his baldness and impotence.